oliveiradan/clumsy-bird/README.md

 windows | https://bintray.com/artifact/download/shippedrepos/shipped-cli/windows/shipped.exe (6 MB)
 windows (compressed) | https://bintray.com/artifact/download/shippedrepos/shipped-cli/windows/shipped.zip (1.7 MB)

-The compressed links contain the same executables as the standard lins, but may take less time to download.
+The compressed links contain the same executables as the standard links, but may take less time to download (though you'll need to decompress them after the download).
 Once you've downloaded an executable, copy it to a directory in your path.
+Issue the command:

+    shipped -v

+to verify you've successfully downloaded and deployed the Shipped CLI.
+You should see a response similar to:

+> Cisco Shipped 1.0 b103 20150919 001714

 ### Step 4 Compose and Deploy your Project with the Shipped CLI
 This step explains how to compose and deploy your project entirely with the Shipped CLI.
 If you'd prefer to use the web UI, skip this step and go to Step 5.

-To compose your project with the Shipped CLI, first open a terminal window:
+To compose your project with the Shipped CLI, first obtain a terminal window:

 | Os Type | Action          |
 | ------------------- | -------------------- |